Communities

 If you think describing it in terms of bivectors is more intuitive, more power to you!
 Go ahead and add that as an answer.
 I never quite wrapped my head around them, myself.

-Tim Pederick‭ wrote about 2 years ago
+Tim Pederick‭ wrote over 2 years ago

 Derek Elkins‭ And to a couple of your specific points that I didn’t have room for in the above…